Omobolawole/rock-paper-scissors/readme.txt

-I have used my knowledge of Python and Object Oriented Programming to develop this game.
+I have used my knowledge of Python and Object Oriented Programming to develop this game for Udacity's Web Nanodegree Programs.

 """This program plays a game of Rock, Paper, Scissors between two Players, and reports both Player's scores each round."""